towerhouse/laravel5-quickadmin/readme.md

 1. Clone the project.
 2. Run composer install.
 3. Run migrations with php artisan migrate.
-4. Run the database seeders with php artisan db:seed.
+4. Run the user's database seeders with php artisan db:seed --class=UserTableSeeder
 5. Enter the admin using any of these credentials.

 admin@quickadmin.com / adminadmin